valentijn7/forecasting_smog_DL/README.md

 The (raw) data is not uploaded to this repository, but can be added to the /data folders for the code to run.

-## Dependencies:
+## Dependencies

-The dependencies used in this project are listed in requirements.txt, though only "ordinary" libraries such as NumPy, pandas, and PyTorch are used.
+The dependencies used in this project are listed in requirements.txt, though only "ordinary" libraries such as numpy, pandas, and PyTorch are utilised.